Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

-\paragraph{Blindly using more anchors does not work.} Now that we have a sophisticated method to compute the anchor nodes, we investigate whether randomly chosen anchor nodes are similarly effective.
-In Figure~\ref{fig:globalrandom}, we plot the ASR results of the baseline Global Random.
+\paragraph{Blindly using more anchors does not work.} Now that we have an effective method to compute the anchor nodes, we investigate whether randomly chosen anchor nodes are similarly effective.
+In Figure~\ref{fig:globalrandom}, we plot the ASR results of Global Random.
 One sees that all ASRs for Cora are below 40\% and for Citeseer below 30\%.
-Such results are way inferior to those of the proposed GUA.
+Such results are way inferior to those of GUA.
 Moreover, using hundreds and even a thousand anchors does not improve the ASR.
-The random method is not effective.

 \paragraph{Anchors often belong to the same class.} With analysis of the anchors, an interesting finding is that one class dominates.
-In Figure~\ref{entropy_fg}, we plot the entropy of the class distribution of the anchors for each random trial.
-One sees that a majority of the entropies is zero, which indicates that in these cases only one class appears.
+The average entropies of the anchors' class distribution on Cora, Citeseer and Pol.blogs are $0.1$, $0.1$, and $0$, respectively.
+This indicates that in most of the cases only one class appears.
+One possible reason is that anchors united by the same class form an overwhelming influence: either to allure a node into this class through establishing links or kick it out of the class through eliminating links.
+Actually, one of our baselines, Victim-Class Attack, is designed for such a phenomenon.